 Your social media channels are a good way to turn your followers’ attention back to your older content again, especially if you present it as a fun tradition.

-Use this WordPress plugin (it looks inactive but it did work for me!) that emails you every day with links to content you published on the same day years ago.
+Use this WordPress plugin that emails you every day with links to content you published on the same day years ago.
 Each time you get that email, tweet your old link.

 Ideas for Future Content

 ALL of the above activities are most likely to provide lots of new content ideas but here are two more: